MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

 ---
-title: "Working with the Virtual Agent Designer"
+title: "Working with the Virtual Agent"
-description: "Learn how to work with the Virtual Agent Designer."
+description: "Learn how to work with the Virtual Agent."
 keywords: ""
-ms\.date: 2/26/2019
+ms.date: 05/10/2019
 ms.service:
   - "dynamics-365-ai"
 ms.topic: article